cesanta/mongoose/docs/README.md

 Parameters:
 - `mgr` - Event manager to use
 - `url` - Specifies remote URL, e.g. `http://google.com`
-- `opts` - MQTT options, with client ID, qos, etc
+- `opts` - MQTT options, with client ID, QoS, etc
 - `fn` - An event handler function
 - `fn_data` - An arbitrary pointer, which will be passed as `fn_data` when an event handler is called.
 This pointer is also stored in a connection